 The prior-authorization dance.
 Most commercial plans require a PA for Wegovy and Zepbound.
 If you skip a dose for a procedure and your PA renewal lands in the same window, you can end up with a refill hold right when you're trying to restart.
 Ask your endocrinologist or weight-loss clinic to write the resume date into the chart so a denial appeal has documentation.

 Dental sedation surprise.
-This is the most missed scenario in 2026.
-People don't think of "wisdom teeth out" as a place where their Wegovy matters.
-It is.
-Oral surgeons running IV moderate sedation are anesthetizing the same airway reflexes that the GI suite anesthetizes.
-The October 2025 ASA statement explicitly includes dental sedation.
+This is the scenario people miss most in 2026.
+Nobody files "wisdom teeth out" under places-where-my-Wegovy-matters.
+It belongs there.
+An oral surgeon running IV moderate sedation is switching off the same airway reflexes the GI suite switches off.
+The multisociety perioperative guidance covers procedural sedation outright, dental sedation included.
 If your wisdom-tooth extraction is Friday and you took Wegovy on Tuesday, that's three days, not seven, and the responsible move is to reschedule.
+The dentist will sigh.
+Reschedule anyway.

 Medicare and the obesity-coverage shift.
 As of April 2026, Medicare coverage for Wegovy applies through the cardiovascular indication; broader anti-obesity coverage is in flux.
 If you're 65+ and on Wegovy through the CV pathway, the pause math doesn't change — but the cost of a missed pen due to scheduling can.
 Confirm refill rules with your Part D plan before you reschedule a procedure.